-Vision:
+Vision

-To empower the Electronics and Communication Engineering students with technological excellence, professional commitment and social responsibility.
+To empower the Electronics and Communication Engineering students with technological excellence, professional commitment and social responsibility

-Mission:
+Mission

-- ME1.
-Attaining academic excellence in Electronics and Communication Engineering through dedication to duty, innovation in learning and research, state of the art laboratories and industry driven skill development. - ME2.
-Establishing suitable environment for the students to develop professionalism and face life challenges with ethical integrity. - ME3.
-Nurturing the students to understand the societal needs and equip them with technical expertise to provide appropriate solutions. - ME4.
-Providing breeding ground to obtain entrepreneurial skills and leadership qualities for self and social growth.
+- Attaining academic excellence in Electronics and Communication Engineering through dedication to duty, innovation in learning and research, state of art laboratories and industry driven skill development. - Establishing suitable environment for the students to develop professionalism and face life challenges with ethical integrity - Nurturing the students to understand the societal needs and equip them with technical expertise to provide appropriate solutions. - Providing breeding ground to obtain entrepreneurial skills and leadership qualities for self and societal growth